Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ## EventGridClient

-`EventGridClient` provides operations to send, receive, acknowledge, reject, release event data to a resource specified during client initialization.
+`EventGridClient` provides operations to send to, receive from, acknowledge, reject, release event data for a resource specified during client initialization.

 If you are using Event Grid Basic, regardless of the schema that your topic or domain is configured to use, `EventGridClient` will be used to publish events to it.
 Use the `send` method to publish events.